Gabriel-Scheel/ecs-wordpress-theme-framework/README.md

         register_post_type(strtolower($this->name), $post);
     }

-### Using custom post types as loose models (the M in the MVC design pattern)
+### Using custom post types as models

 You can use the custom post type as a data model, or interface, to the post types records, or related records.
+In fact, that is the idea of encapsulating a custom post type into a class.

-To get your custom post type you would request it from the class registry:
+To use your custom post type you first request it from the class registry:

     $registry = \Ecs\WordPress\Registry::getInstance();
     $Article = $registry->get('Article');